What functions/methods can you use to wait for a page to load, or some element on the page to show up?

 To switch back to the default frame, the defaultContent method can be used:

-Find top Selenium talent today.
-Toptal can match you with the best developers to finish your project.Hire Toptal’s Selenium Developers
+Find top Selenium developers today.
+Toptal can match you with the best engineers to finish your project.Hire Toptal’s Selenium Developers

 What are some differences between CSS selector and XPath based locators?

 CSS selectors are often easier to read than XPath.
 Most front-end developers are more likely to be familiar with CSS selectors already.

 Support for CSS selectors is quite consistent across various modern web browsers, which is not the case with their XPath engines.

 CSS selectors work faster than XPath.

 For various reasons, such as the ones outlined above, Selenium “best practices” advise the use of CSS selectors over XPath.

 How do you write a locator to identify paragraph elements that are the immediate child of a div element, or the descendent of a div element?